 Body-camera footage of the shooting has been released by the Sacramento Police Department.
 You can view the video footage here.

-4. Police Shot Clark 20 Times and Waited for Nearly Six Minutes Before Administering CPR, According to Reports
+4. Police Shot Clark 20 Times & Waited for Nearly 6 Minutes Before Administering CPR, According to Reports

 The LA Times reports that officers gave Clark commands to stop and show his hands, but he immediately fled.
 They chased him to the backyard, where authorities say he turned and advanced toward the officers “while holding an object which was extended in front of him.”